absrp/passing_probabilities_EQgates_strikeslip/README.md

 - [ ] Data repository directories and content
     - [ ] primary_EQgate_shapefiles_v1
-          Shapefiles of the earthquake gates mapped for each event.
+          Shapefiles of the zones of geometrical complexity mapped for each event.
     - [ ] Regional_maps
           Shapefiles with the regional fault maps for each event.
     - [ ] FDHI_data